 For residents and homeowners with existing off-street parking, charging an electric vehicle at home is the most convenient option.
-OLEV offers an Electric Vehicle Homecharge Scheme which currently offers a grant of 75% (capped at £350, inc VAT) towards the capital cost of the purchase and installation of a charge point in a garage or on the wall of your home.
+The Office for Zero Emission Vehicles (OZEV) runs the Electric Vehicle Homecharge Scheme which offers grants towards the capital cost of the purchase and installation of a charge point in a garage or on the wall of your home.

 We published our new Electric Vehicle Recharging Strategy(pdf, 1164KB) in November 2016.
-The strategy outlines a numbers of ways in which we plan to increase charging facilities for EV usage in the borough over the next ten years.
-We consulted on a draft of the strategy and have summarised the consultation feedback(pdf, 305KB).
+The strategy outlines a numbers of ways in which we plan to increase charging facilities for EV usage in the borough over the coming years.

 Up to: Vehicles